12-Hour Alcohol Education (AEP) Program Requirements

 If you are required to attend an AEP, the MVA will send you a referral letter.
 The letter will provide instructions for arranging a preliminary alcohol assessment and attending an alcohol education program.

 The results of the alcohol assessment will determine if you are considered an alcohol abuser or alcohol dependent.
-If you are identified as either an alcohol abuser or alcohol dependent you will be required to successfully complete the longer, 26-week Alcohol Treatment Program, which incorporates the 12-hour AEP curriculum.
+If you are identified as either an alcohol abuser or alcohol dependent you will be required to successfully complete the longer, 26-session Alcohol Treatment Program, which incorporates the 12-hour AEP curriculum.

 What do I have to do if I must attend a 12-Hour Alcohol Education Program (AEP)?

 If you are not identified as either an alcohol abuser or alcohol dependent, you will be required to successfully complete only one 12-Hour AEP.
 These are the things you must do:

 - You must contact an AEP provider to sign-up for one of the sessions offered.